pr3mar/ieps-parser/README.md

 All the information required is in their respective `README.md` file.

+## Outputs
+All the pre-generated outputs of all the methods are within `./outputs` folder.

 ## Report
 **IMPORTANT: THE `report.pdf` FILE IN THE ROOT OF THE REPOSITORY IS SOFT-LINKED TO `./report/report.pdf`** The report can be found [here](./report/report.pdf).